Solanum sodiroi

 Solanum sodiroi is a species of plant in the family Solanaceae.
 It is possibly endemic to Ecuador.

+The specific epithet of sodiroi refers to Luis Sodiro (1836–1909), who was an Italian Jesuit priest and a field botanist, who collected many plants in Ecuador.

 S. carchiense as described by Correll is an invalid name for this plant that is sometimes still seen.
 Altogether, the following synonyms are assigned to this species: